BestTimesToVisit.com Logo

 attraction

 Ascend to the highest point in the Great Smoky Mountains National Park for an unforgettable sunrise.
-The 360-degree panoramic views from the observation tower, often above a sea of clouds, are simply magical.
-Arrive at least an hour before sunrise to secure parking and enjoy the quiet anticipation.
+The observation tower offers 360-degree views that stretch for miles, often above a sea of clouds.
+Arrive well before dawn, dress warmly as it's significantly cooler at this elevation, and witness the mountains awaken in a spectacular display of color.

 Best time: Apr-Oct